Late Victorian cast iron stand - antique light gray

 Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by Napoleon’s reign.
 This style features significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate furniture designed to exude splendor and play a significant role in luxury.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate furniture designed to radiate splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to emphasize the grandeur of these pieces.

 The most important aspect of elite antique furniture is originality.
-This is ultimately vital for buyers, as many counterfeits circulate on the market.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have experts, art appraisers, and historians from around the world at your disposal.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details